Mitch Garver Preview, Player Props: Rangers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.5 K/9, the first-best in the league.
+- The pitching staff for the Blue Jays has a collective 9.4 K/9, the second-best in MLB.

-- The Blue Jays have the top team ERA among all MLB pitching staffs (3.71).
+- The Blue Jays' 3.76 team ERA is No. 1 among all MLB pitching staffs.

-- Blue Jays pitchers combine to allow 173 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Blue Jays pitchers combine to rank 16th in baseball in home runs allowed (175 total, 1.2 per game).

+- Ryu (3-2) gets the starting nod for the Blue Jays in his eighth start of the season.
+He has a 2.65 ERA in 34 2/3 innings pitched, with 28 strikeouts.

-- His most recent time out came on Wednesday against the Oakland Athletics, when the right-hander threw eight innings, surrendering one earned run while allowing seven hits.
+- His most recent appearance came on Wednesday against the Oakland Athletics, when the lefty tossed five innings, surrendering two earned runs while allowing five hits.

+- The 36-year-old has an ERA of 2.65, with 7.4 strikeouts per nine innings, in seven games this season.
+Opponents have a .219 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.